Home » Gluten Free » Gluten Free Brandy Snaps with Ultimate Whipped Cream

 A plate stacked high with cream-filled brandy snaps.

-The snaps can be a little fiddly to make, but once you’ve worked out how long they take to cook in your oven and after you’ve rolled a few, then you can churn through a batch pretty quickly.
+The snaps can be a little fiddly to roll, but once you’ve worked out how long they take to cook in your oven and after you’ve rolled a few, then you can churn through a batch pretty quickly.

 Because they need to be shaped while they’re still warm, you can only bake one tray (four snaps) at a time, but they don’t take long to bake and if you place a new tray in as you take the previous one out then you get a little production line going and it doesn’t take too long.

-On Christmas, my Mum and I make them together, so we each roll two on each tray, and never have any problems with the snaps cooling too quickly.
+At Christmas, my Mum and I make them together, so we each roll two on each tray, and never have any problems with the snaps cooling too quickly.
 So if you can, grab a friend!
 Nothing like a bit of team effort in the kitchen.

 Animated gif showing how to roll brandy snaps.

-Once the snaps are cooled you can pipe in your whipped cream…
+Once the snaps are cooled, you can pipe in your whipped cream…

 Four brandy snaps on a piece of baking paper, with a small sieve holding icing sugar.